makki51x3/Articles-Text-To-Speech-App/README.md

 # Coming Soon

-• Unit tests on different interactions between the user or API and the application.
+• Adding Unit tests for different interactions between the user or API and the application.

+• Adding the Unit tests to Github Actions for automated testing upon each commit.

 • Adding a splash screen { for mobile only (IOS and Android) }